milestonesys/mipsdk-samples-component/MediaLiveViewer/README.md

 PC running this application) while still receiving live frames from the XProtect server in original codec and resolution.

-The user can select one of the following stream to be displayed:
+The user can select one of the following streams to be displayed:

 -   Default stream
 -   Max resolution stream